Miss Havisham

-Miss Havisham is a character in the Charles Dickens novel Great Expectations (1861).
+Miss Havisham is a character in Charles Dickens's 1861 novel Great Expectations.
 She is a wealthy spinster, once jilted at the altar, who insists on wearing her wedding dress for the rest of her life.
 She lives in a ruined mansion with her adopted daughter, Estella.
 Dickens describes her as looking like "the witch of the place".
-In the novel, she schemes to have the young orphan, Pip, fall in love with Estella, so that Estella can "break his heart."
+In the novel, she schemes to have the young orphan, Pip, fall in love with Estella, so that Estella can "break his heart".

 Although she has often been portrayed in film versions as very elderly, Dickens's own notes indicate that she is only in her mid-thirties at the start of the novel.
 However, it is indicated in the novel that her long seclusion without sunlight has aged her.
 She is one of the most gothic characters in the work of Dickens.

 Character history

 Miss Havisham's father was a wealthy brewer and her mother died shortly after she was born.
 Her father remarried and had an illegitimate son, Arthur, with the household cook.
 Miss Havisham's relationship with her half-brother was a strained one.
 She inherited most of her father's fortune and fell in love with a man named Compeyson, who conspired with the jealous Arthur to swindle her of her riches.
 Her cousin, Matthew Pocket, warned her to be careful, but she was too much in love to listen.
 On the wedding day, while she was dressing, Miss Havisham received a letter from Compeyson and realised he had defrauded her and she had been left at the altar.

 Humiliated and heartbroken, Miss Havisham suffered a mental breakdown and remained alone in her decaying mansion Satis House – never removing her wedding dress, wearing only one shoe, leaving the wedding breakfast and cake uneaten on the table, and allowing only a few people to see her.
 She also had the clocks in her mansion stopped at twenty minutes to nine: the exact time when she had received Compeyson's letter.

 Time passed and Miss Havisham had her lawyer, Mr. Jaggers, adopt a daughter for her.